 (8) "Process unit" means equipment assembled to produce, as intermediates or final products, polyethylene, polypropylene, polystyrene, or one or more of the chemicals listed in 40 CFR 60.489.
 A process unit can operate independently if supplied with sufficient feed or raw materials and sufficient storage facilities for the final product.

-(9) "Quarter" means a three month period.
+(9) "Quarter" means a three-month period.
 The first quarter concludes at the end of the last full month during the 180 days following initial start-up.

 (10) "Synthetic organic chemical manufacturing" means the industry that produces, as intermediates or final products, one or more of the chemicals listed in 40 CFR Part 60.489.